It has never made sense to me why money doesn’t grow on trees. Why else do banks have branches?

 NOTE: Don’t forget to grab our free Five Day Matching Gift Email Course at the end of this post.

 2) Fundraising matches

-A lot of kids have dreams of going pro in a sport, and most of these dreams die.
+A lot of kids have dreams of going pro in a sport yet only a small percentage ultimately are able to do so.
 Consider men’s basketball.
 3.4% of high school players will play in college, and only 1.2% of those players get drafted into the NBA.
 The chances of you making money off of sports are slim to none.

 But you can make money off of sports for your favorite nonprofits.
 Some companies allow employees to raise money from walks, runs, bike rides, and similar events, and the companies will match these donations.